Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 This error indicates that the attempted raycast's start height was already below that of the terrain model.
 This only occurs in situations where either the drone altitude, the terrain model, or both are inaccurate.

 The following are common causes of this error:
 * Older DJI drone models incorrectly report their altitude as the difference from their launch point rather than relative to sea level.
-There is no mitigation, data from such drone models is unusable
+There is no mitigation, data from such drone models is unusable (for safety,  OpenAthena for Android use a blacklist mechanism to prevent affected drone models from being used)
 * Altitude data from the drone is inaccurate.
 To mitigate occurrence of this error, let the drone sit at its launch position longer to acquire a better GPS lock before takeoff.
 * The elevation model height at the location the picture was taken is higher than actual terrain.
 This commonly occurs in areas with dense vegetation (especially in the southern hemisphere) or urban areas with tall buildings.
 In such scenarios, the first radar return from the satellite for the SRTM/COP30 mapping mission came from the tallest object rather than terrain.